The Skinny on Jackfruit

 As food the jackfruit is also varied, everything from its flesh to its seeds have been used to make wonderfully diverse creations such as chutneys, curries, and strong liquor!

 Jackfruit provides a little bit of both Vitamin C and B6 (23% and 16%, respectively).

-Jackfruit is awesome but it may be intimidating.
-Fear not!
-Jackfruit by the can is a thing!
+Jackfruit is awesome but it may be intimidating, but only if you’re intimidated by jack fruit.
+If so, fear not, jackfruit in a can is a thing!

 It must be pointed out however that while jackfruit is commonly used as meat substitute because of it’s fleshy consistency, it contains very little plant protein (1.7g per serving) so, we added cooked lentils to our tacos for that reason.
 You are free to add any plant protein of your choosing, gotta keep it balanced 💚